Da-Coder-Jr/E-Z-profile/README.md

 ## How to Customize - Fork on github
 > [!WARNING]
->  Fork this github repo!
+>  # Fork this github repo before starting!

 ### 1. Edit Configuration File